Tech & Innovation

 1. First-Party Data Collection

-• Encourage users to sign up with email or loyalty programs (consent-based data)
+• Encourage users to sign up with email (consent-based data)

 • Build direct relationships instead of relying on third-party trackers